MaestroError/php-heic-to-jpg/README.md

 # php-heic-to-jpg
 The easiest way to convert HEIC images to JPEG with PHP and Laravel framework.
+It uses binary file created with Go language and has no dependencies on any other PHP libraries, extensions or third-part software

 ## Installation
 ```